edzaga/sql-course/lectures/week1/lecture3.rst

      which pairs the tuples of two relations in all possible ways and various kinds of "join" operations, which selectively pair tuples from two relations.
   d.
 An operation called .'renaming" that does not affect the tuples of a relation, but
-     changes the relation schema, i.e., the names of the attributesand/or the name of the relation itself.
+     changes the relation schema, i.e., the names of the attribute sand/or the name of the relation itself.